The Yogini Project Team: Who We Are

-Women On The Path: Director, cameraman, editor, production, research and networking.
+White Lotus/Women On The Path: Director, producer, cameraman, editor, sound, research and networking.

-Dakini As Art: Project founder and gallery manager; website creation, design, and evolution; artist and events networking; artist community development; interdialogues facilitator.
+Dakini As Art: Gallery founder and manager; website creation, design, and evolution; order/commission facilitation; artist and events networking; artist community development.

-Website Creator: Thorough website creation and design; 95% of content research and integration; platform integrations and maintenance.
+Website Creator/Designer: Thorough website creation and design; 95% of content research and integration; platform integrations and maintenance.

-Content Team Manager: Oversees content team and produces the Yogini blog; inspires and nourishes content team’s creative talents to open new, dynamic content and grow into leaders for guiding new members of the team.
-He also keeps an eye on our social media activity and makes project related posts, news updates, and shares inspiring beauty when called.
+Content Team: Contributes to the website content and blogs, and also keeps an eye on our social media activity and makes project related posts, news updates, and shares inspiring beauty when called.

 Sound Man/Production Assistant

 Juan Porzio joined our Women On The Path film team in Kathmandu as our sound man for our filming at Tsoknyi Rinpoche’s nunnery at Chobar for our White Lotus bonus feature as well as for interviews with Ani Choying Drolma in Kathmandu, Ani Bumchang at Tso Pema, and Jetsunma Tenzin Palmo and Rita Gross at DGL Nunnery in northern India for Women On The Path.
 He also assisted as a production and logistics assistant during the time of our filming in Northern India.

 Juan, from Argentina, is a musician and adventure tour guide based in Boudhanath, Nepal.
 He assisted greatly during the crises that followed the tragic earthquakes that struck Nepal in late April of last year.

 TYP’s Media Director for our first two years, Maya van der Meer.